MirceaDumitrescu/MirceaDumitrescu/README.md

 # Hi there :wave:

-My name is Mircea.
+My name is Gabriel.
 I have played with code my entire life.

 I can trully say coding is my passion!